 On Trust, Paying Attention, and Listening

-Written by Mary Martin, PhD
+Sep 19, 2019Written by Mary Martin, PhD

 The homepage of Brené Brown’s website has a wonderful quote of hers: “Trust is earned in the smallest of moments.
 It is earned not through heroic deeds, or even highly visible actions, but through paying attention, listening, and gestures of genuine care and connection.”
-By now you may have read Vanguard’s new paper, “Assessing the Value of Advice,” and learned that their recent (2018) research shows that “emotional outcomes account for 45% of total perceived value” of financial advice.
+By now you may have read Vanguard’s new paper, “Assessing the Value of Advice,” and learned that their recent (2018) research shows that “emotional outcomes account for 45% of the total perceived value” of financial advice.
 And within that 45%, trust was found to be the most important factor, followed by “personal connection with the advisor.”
 The remainder of the perceived value of the advisory relationship was found to be the technical part–financial and portfolio outcomes.

 On Paying Attention and Listening